 Step 2: Renting a Car to Visit Denali If Needed

-If you are lucky enough to get one of the special private vehicle permits and are visiting from Out-of-State, you’ll need to rent the right car – most car rental companies do not offer cars that are allowed on the Denali Park Road with this summer’s permits!
+If you are lucky enough to be visiting Alaska in late September and win a Denali Lottery permit and are visiting from Out-of-State, you’ll need to rent the right car – most car rental companies do not offer cars that are allowed on the Denali Park Road with this summer’s permits!

 There are two companies that are known for offering ‘gravel road use’ vehicles: